-Originally built to protect fisherman from marauding pirates, Sveti Stefan was transformed around 400 years later into a luxurious hideaway for Hollywood stars such as Sophia Loren, Elizabeth Taylor, and Marilyn Monroe.
+Originally built to protect fishermen from marauding pirates, Sveti Stefan was transformed around 400 years later into a luxurious hideaway for Hollywood stars such as Sophia Loren, Elizabeth Taylor, and Marilyn Monroe.

-Today the islet is in the hands of luxury hotel group Aman.
-It’s off-limits to all but paying guests, yet travellers on a luxury charter yacht can anchor off the coast and admire the glorious surrounds – and it’s not just the iconic island that wows.
+Today the islet is in the hands of the luxury hotel group Aman.
+It’s off-limits to all but paying guests, yet travelers on a luxury charter yacht can anchor off the coast and admire the glorious surrounds – and it’s not just the iconic island that wows.